 Hold a current and valid Working With Children Check or VIT card and comply with working with children laws

-And NOT currently subject to a prohibition notice under the Education and Care Services National Law
+NOT currently be subject to a prohibition notice under the Education and Care Services National Law

-To ensure compliance is met and validated please complete the attached compliance history statement form, as recommended through the Australian Children’s Education and Care Quality Authority (ACECQA), and sign the Agreement below and return to me, to be copied and retained in your personal file and service staff record.
+To ensure compliance is met and validated, please complete the attached compliance history statement form, as recommended through the Australian Children’s Education and Care Quality Authority (ACECQA), sign the agreement below and return to me, to be copied and retained in your personal file and service staff record.

-If you have any questions in relation to the above matter please do not hesitate to contact me on 5422 0251.
+If you have any questions in relation to the above matter, please do not hesitate to contact me on 5422 0251.

 Yours sincerely